Find Me On:twitter

-His newest work is an edited volume with Alison Alkon and Yuki Kato called A Recipe for Gentrification: Food, Power, and Resistance in the City (2020, New York University Press).
+His newest work is an edited volume with Alison Alkon and Yuki Kato called A Recipe for Gentrification: Food, Power, and Resistance in the City (2020, New York University Press, Edited Volume Honorable Mention-Association for the Study of Food and Society).
 The book argues that food and gentrification are deeply entangled, and that examining food retail and alternative food practices is critical to understanding urban development.
 Through a series of case studies, from super-gentrifying cities like New York, to oft neglected places like Oklahoma City, the authors show that while gentrification always has its own local flavor, there are many commonalities.
 This comparative approach highlights how food retail and foodscapes contribute to gentrification, how food itself becomes gentrified, and how activists see food as a site for resistance.

 His first book, Food Justice Now!: Deepening the Roots of Social Struggle (2018, University of Minnesota Press), charts a path from food activism to social justice activism that integrates the two.
 The book argues that food justice is more than just a myopic focus on food, allowing scholars and activists alike to investigate the causes behind inequities and evaluate and implement political strategies to overcome them.
 Focusing on carceral, labor, and immigration crises, Food Justice Now! tells the stories of three California-based food movement organizations, showing that when activists use food to confront neoliberal capitalism and institutional racism, they can creatively expand how to practice and achieve food justice.